 The consultant makes an unannounced visit to discuss the complaint with the provider.
 The consultant may interview the facility administrator, teachers, parents, children, and any other individuals who may have information about the allegations.
 Dependent upon the nature of the complaint, various aspects of the program will be monitored.
 For example, if the complaint was about the nutritional content of meals, the consultant would generally visit during lunchtime and review what was being served.
 Menus from current and previous weeks could also be reviewed, and there may be a discussion with the provider about the program's policy for meals.

-When an allegation of child maltreatment is received by the Division, an investigations consultant conducts a visit at the facility to discuss the complaint with the provider.
+When an allegation of child maltreatment is received by the Division, an investigations consultant conducts an unannounced visit to the facility to discuss the complaint with the provider.
 The investigations consultant may conduct multiple visits to facilities to follow up on the investigation.
 Additional visits may be conducted for a variety of reasons such as to:

 - Conduct interviews